 At the same time, Iraq is moving to restart a long-idle pipeline that would carry oil directly from Kirkuk to Türkiye’s Ceyhan port, bypassing the Kurdistan Regional Government (KRG)-controlled network, according to officials.

-If brought back online, the federal pipeline could initially transport around 250,000 barrels per day, rising to about 450,000 barrels per day if output from fields in the Kurdistan region is also included.
+If brought back online, the federal pipeline could initially transport around 250,000 barrels per day, rising to about 450,000 barrels per day if output from fields in the northern region is also included.
 Before it was shut down, the 960-kilometer line handled roughly 0.5% of global oil supply.

 Baghdad has recently tried to use the KRG pipeline as a temporary route for exports but accused the northern authority of imposing conditions on shipments.
 Iraqi officials warned they may take legal action if flows are blocked.